 Wednesday, October 26th, 2022 @ 2:00 pm - 3:15 pm Eastern

-This webinar will explore how writers convey the historical context of their stories from concrete details to the values and priorities appearing within the narrative fabric.
-We will also learn how, through common historical trends, a given story can relate to other stories whose connection might not be obvious.
+This webinar will explore how writers convey the historical context of their stories, from concrete details to the values and priorities appearing within the narrative fabric.
+We will also learn how, through common historical trends, a given story can relate to other stories whose connections might not be obvious.